-Here is a high-school incident that either transformed me into someone else or revealed my real self.
+A high-school incident either transformed me into someone else or revealed my real self.
 I'll never know which.

 Beatty (as I will call him) was a junior at Madison High School.
 He lived just east of town on the main drag, Highway 90, just past a dying shopping plaza, once home to Setzer's grocery store, a bakery and a bowling alley.
-Beatty's neighborhood was made up of dilapidated wood-frame houses, the wood turned gray from age.
+Beatty's neighborhood was made up of dilapidated wood-frame houses turned gray from age.

 They couldn't possibly have had indoor plumbing.
 Some had crooked, jury-rigged TV antennas, giving license to the more fortunate passers-by to cough up the old saw, "They ain't got a pot to piss in, but they sure got to have them some TV."